osisoft/AVEVA-Adapter-OPC-UA-Docs/content/main/shared-content/configuration/egress-endpoints.md

 The name of the PI point or AVEVA Data Hub stream is a combination of the StreamIdPrefix specified in the adapter data source configuration and the StreamId specified in the adapter data selection configuration.

+Starting with AVEVA PI System 2023, Adapters can send data using either Basic or OpenID Connect (OIDC) authentication.
+The PI Server and PI Web API must support and be configured for OIDC ahead of time.

 ## Configure egress endpoints

 Complete the following steps to configure egress endpoints.
 Use the `PUT` method in conjunction with the `http://localhost:5590/api/v1/configuration/OmfEgress/dataendpoints` REST endpoint to initialize the configuration.